 Now don’t get me wrong–farm-raised herbs can be very high-quality.
 Again, research and trust in the company you buy from are important here.

 You need to know how each company handles wildcrafting.
 There are guidelines, and you want to make sure your herbs are sustainability wildcrafted or else they’ll end up extinct and you won’t have them anymore.
 This is one way a farm-raised herb can be a better thing than a wild-crafted herb because farm-raised herbs are not over-harvested.

 We’ll be talking more about wild-crafting herbs and endangered herbs in a later post.

 Another way to determine the quality of an herb is based on harvesting practices.

-So why do harvesting practices matter.
-Well, certain herbs have to be harvested and processed in a certain way in order to keep the medicinal properties of the herb at their highest levels.
-This can be include optimal harvesting time (first year vs. second year plants, spring or fall harvesting, buds vs. open flowers, etc.), how freshly harvested plants are stored before drying (sun vs. shade), how the plant is dried (method, temperature, etc.), and how the dried plant is handled and stored afterwards (including how it’s shipped).
+So why do harvesting practices matter?
+Well, certain herbs have to be harvested and processed in a certain way in order to keep their medicinal properties of the herb at their highest levels.
+This can include optimal harvesting time (first-year vs. second-year plants, spring or fall harvesting, buds vs. open flowers, etc.), how freshly harvested plants are stored before drying (sun vs. shade), how the plant is dried (method, temperature, etc.), and how the dried plant is handled and stored afterward (including how it’s shipped).